Understanding Communication Between Docker Containers

 Communication between containers is managed at an operating system level and it depends on two factors:

 • By default Docker daemon attaches all containers to the docker0 bridge, providing network address translation for their communication.
-So it is mandatory that network topology can identify containers’ networks.

 • Connection establishing permissions from iptables

-Understanding Docker containers Linking By Example:
+Understanding Docker Containers Linking By Example:

 Let us understand container linking and port exposure by an example.
 We will link apache2 and MySQL-server containers using docker command line tools.